-Legal texts can be laws (in national countries), directives (at the EU level, which should be transposed into national laws), EU regulations (which are directly enforceable).
-In the process of writing them, and of reforming them, Member of Parliament, as well as activists, draft so-called amendments, small propositions to change the existing draft.
-Such amendments will be negotiated, discussed and voted.
-They are key battles for Advocacy the inclusion of Community Networks and their needs in the legal framework.
+Legal texts can be laws (in specific countries), directives (at the EU level, which should be transposed into national laws), or EU regulations (which are directly enforceable).
+In the process of writing them, and of reforming them, members of parliament, as well as activists, draft so-called amendments, small propositions to change the existing draft.
+Such amendments will be negotiated, discussed and voted on.
+They are key battles for Advocacy for the inclusion of community networks and their needs in the legal framework.